gimucco/atproto-php/README.md

 This library handles **OAuth 2.1 authentication** with any AT Protocol Personal Data Server (PDS).
 It gives you an authenticated session you can use to make API calls.

 **This is OAuth only.** It does not implement Bluesky-specific operations like posting, fetching feeds, or managing profiles.
-For that, see the companion library (coming soon).
+For that, see the companion library [gimucco/bluesky-php](https://github.com/gimucco/bluesky-php).

 ## Why use this